Information for Graduates

 Graduation Checklist - upcoming deadlines

-• Apply to graduate by April 12 at 5:00 pm.
-After April 12, a $50 late fee applies.
-The final deadline to apply (with a late fee) is June 7 at 5:00 pm
+- Apply to graduate by April 10 at 5:00 pm.
+(Note that the application for Spring degree conferral will not open until March 5, 2026.)
+After April 10, a $50 late fee applies.
+The final deadline to apply (with a late fee) is May 29 at 5:00 pm

-• Record (or re-record) your name in Axess as you would like it read during the ceremony by June 7
+- Record (or re-record) your full name in Axess as you would like it read during the ceremony by June 5

 Cap & Gown Ordering Information